Literary Agent Series: Understanding the Deal, Foreign Rights and Audiobook Rights Zoom Seminar, Saturday, July 20th, 2024

 What it truly means to have one’s work adapted for audio or translation.

-Ways in which literary agencies work with audio publishes and foreign publishers.
+Ways in which literary agencies work with audio publishers and foreign publishers.

 How and more importantly—why to keep foreign rights during the book deal negotiation process.Mark Gottlieb is a highly ranked literary agent both in overall deals and other individual categories.
 Using that same initiative and insight for identifying talented writers, he is actively building his own client list of authors.
 Mark Gottlieb is excited to work directly with authors, helping to manage and grow their careers with all of the unique resources that are available at book publishing’s leading literary agency, Trident Media Group.
 During his time at Trident Media Group, Mark Gottlieb has represented numerous New York Times bestselling authors, as well as award-winning authors, and has optioned and sold books to film and TV production companies.
 He previously ran the agency’s audiobook department, in addition to working in foreign rights.
 Mark Gottlieb is actively seeking submissions in all categories and genres and looking forward to bringing new and established authors to the curious minds of their future readers.